C2SM/git-course/beginner/Markdowns/Exercise_1.md

 ```

-Your output should look as follows:
+Your output should look like this:

 ```
 On branch main